voxel51/api-py/WALKTHROUGH.md

 api.list_analytics()
 ```

-Analytics have versions, the latest is shown by default
+Analytics have versions; the latest version is shown by default.
+Older versions
+can also be retrieved:

 ```python
 api.list_analytics(all_versions=True)
 ```

-Analytics also are queryable
+Analytics also are queryable:

 ```python
 from voxel51.users.query import AnalyticsQuery